ploki/darkflow/docs/_docs/philosophy.en.md

 ## What DarkFlow looks like?

-Processing with DarkFlow of Messier 8 region from very good LRGB source images.
-[Image Acquisition by Jim Misti](http://www.mistisoftware.com/astronomy/index_fits.htm)
+DarkFlow looks like an interactive diagram editor until you open a visualization window.
+Here is the processing with DarkFlow of the Messier 8 region from very good LRGB source images.
+[Image Acquisition by Jim Misti](http://www.mistisoftware.com/astronomy/index_fits.htm).

+*Don't pay attention to the jerks and jolts as they are caused by the screencast program and the small resolution used for acquisition purpose.*
 <div class="videoWrapper">
     <iframe width="420" height="315" src="https://www.youtube.com/embed/N8G3rAnTi_g" frameborder="0" allowfullscreen></iframe>
 </div>